 With all of this in the news why do so few businesses pay attention when we explain the need for updates and security measures?
 Is it complacency, laziness or refusal to invest time or money into their websites?
 I wish I had the answer.

-I do know is that you can’t blame WordPress when the fault so clearly lies with human failure to properly care for their websites.
+I do know that you can’t blame WordPress when the fault so clearly lies with human failure to properly care for their websites.